-Many types of disputes can impact your relationship with your neighbors, but nothing represents a higher-stakes dispute than one over title to your land.
-Whether you own an Arts and Crafts bungalow in Seattle or an undeveloped parcel in Olympia, your Evergreen State home is probably your most valuable asset.
-You should do everything in your power to protect it.
+Many types of disputes can impact one's relationship with neighbors, but nothing represents a higher-stakes dispute than one over title to your land.
+Whether you own an Arts and Crafts bungalow in Seattle or an undeveloped parcel in Olympia, your Evergreen State home is probably your most valuable asset, which you should do everything in your power to protect.

 As a property owner in Washington, you likely have two or three neighbors whose land borders yours.
-While it may seem surprising, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
-And while probably less likely, an unknown trespasser could also squat on your land and develop the same type of claim to legal ownership.
+Surprising though it might seem, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
+And while less likely, an unknown trespasser could also squat on your land and develop the same type of claim to legal ownership.

 Adverse possession is a legal concept that allows a trespasser—sometimes a stranger but more often a neighbor—to gain legal title over the land of a property owner.
 The concept developed in early Britain.
 More recently, though, the law's function has been to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make that person leave would create hardship.

 Adverse possession in Washington is controlled by state statute, but also by the courts.
 Importantly, the burden of proof to establish a claim of adverse possession is on the trespasser.
-The legal holder of title has the presumption of ownership until the adverse possessor can meet that burden.
-In other words, the trespasser must do all the work of proving that the judge should give him or her ownership over the land.
+The legal holder of title is its presumed owner until the adverse possessor can meet that burden.
+In other words, the trespasser must do all the work of proving that a judge should give him or her ownership over the land.

 No single statute in Washington spells out the elements that a trespasser must establish in order to prove adverse possession.
 The courts, however, have filled this gap by establishing a variety of such factors, over many decades of issuing decisions in actual cases.